-Most executives realize that if their employer were to file bankruptcy, an unfortunately very real risk for many this past year, their stock benefits will be lost.
+Most executives realize that if their employer were to file bankruptcy, an unfortunately very real risk for many these past couple years, their stock benefits will be lost.
 This can be a tough pill to swallow as stock awards can represent a large portion of an executive’s compensation and wealth.
 This outsized risk requires careful management and consideration over time.

 I find it to be particularly interesting that most executives don’t realize that if a bankruptcy is imminent, they can be treated worse than general shareholders in two big ways: taxes and liquidity.
 These two hits pour salt in the wound as the executive often second guesses past opportunities to realize stock benefits.

 First, many executives are restricted to when they can buy or sell company stock.
 This is known as liquidity risk.
 I won’t go into the legal implications here but due to these restrictions, executives have a much smaller window to operate within than a general shareholder able to buy and sell any day the market is open.
 This means that if the company stock price is swinging wildly, the executive may be prevented from selling stock and liquidating stock benefits.
 Even as the ship may be sinking, their hands may be tied.